Jagga Jasoos: Critical reception

-Rachit Gupta of Filmfare rated the film at 2.5/5 and said,"Jagga Jasoos could not have been so much more.
+Conversely, Rachit Gupta of Filmfare rated the film at 2.5/5 and said,"Jagga Jasoos could not have been so much more.
 But it just feels like a long and winding screenplay that tries to fit in too many foolish and lavish ideas."
-Madhuri of Filmibeat rated 2.5/5 and said, "The writing exudes joyful abandon and warmth initially.
-However, it soon starts faltering at places and you do end up losing your attention.
-Too many subplots dilute the main crux of the film and suddenly you find yourself craving for that warmth that's been missing for a while."
 Sarita A Tanwar of Daily News & Analysis gave a 2/5 rating and said, "Despite the novel treatment and outstanding aesthetics, this Ranbir Kapoor-Katrina Kaif film's a mistake!"
-Shubhra Gupta of The Indian Express gave only a 1.5/5 rating and said, "Trouble is, in its zeal to put together novel locations and exotic hot spots, ‘Jagga Jasoos’ forgets to give us a story.
+Shubhra Gupta of The Indian Express gave 1.5/5 rating and said, "Trouble is, in its zeal to put together novel locations and exotic hot spots, ‘Jagga Jasoos’ forgets to give us a story.
 The good-looking leads are left to fend for themselves in a sinking plot."